ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 ### Sourcing Other Config Files

 Open your `~/vimfiles/vimrc` file.
-If you created one as we walked through previous steps, you now only have to run
+If you created a vimrc file as we walked through previous steps, you now only have to run

 ```vim
 :e $MYVIMRC